 Protein is required for the growth, maintenance, and repair of all cells.
 Therefore, a growing animal needs a lot of protein and so do breeding females.
-This is why breeders prefer to use dubi to produce the healthiest babies.
+This is why breeders prefer to use dubia to produce the healthiest babies.
 It also helps female breeders recover quicker, potentially providing more offsping.
-There is absolutely nothing you can gut load a mealworm or a cricket with that can get you even close to the protein that a dubi naturally provides.
-This is why it is not necessary to spend a lot of money on expensive protein gut loads like you have to do with crickets and mealworms.

-A dubi will not harm your animal in any way.
+A dubia will not harm your animal in any way.
 Crickets can "pick" on your animal.
 We know of one person whose baby bearded dragon lost an eye because of a cricket.
 It will not eat a cricket to this day.
-But it will eat a dubi!
+But it will eat a dubia!
 We recommend that you take out your uneaten crickets to prevent this.

-Dubi will not infest your house if they get loose.
+Dubia will not infest your house if they get loose.
 This seems to concern people the most.
 We can't tell you how many people we have talked to at reptile shows who believe that if these get out they will get an infestation.
-Dubi need a temperature higher than room temperature to breed.
 Less than 1% of roach species are pests.

 Compared to other feeders, the odor is minimal.
 You probably won’t even notice them.

-Our roaches are fed a high quality protein diet with all the essential and nonessential vitamins and minerals.
-You still need to use calcium powder (with D3 if necessary).
+Our dubia are fed a high quality organic diet with all the essential and nonessential vitamins and minerals.

-Dubi only make noise when they are moving.
-Switch from crickets to dubi and you will never have that one cricket that got out keeping you awake all night.
+Dubia only make noise when they are moving.
+Switch from crickets to dubia and you will never have that one cricket that got out keeping you awake all night.

 Unless you are breeding them, the maintenance is quite simple.
 Keep egg crates vertical in a plastic rubber main container.
 Use water crystals for water.
 Carrots also work well for water.
-For food, use roach chow (will be selling this shortly), vegetables, fruits, dog food, monkey chow.
+For food, we sell DubiChow which is a complete diet.
+You can also use fruits, (e.g. oranges, strawberries), vegetables (e.g. carrots, romaine), and grains (e.g. wheat brain, oats).
 They eat just about anything.
-But not potatoes.
-We tried them and they don't like them.

 High meat-to-shell ratio